jiutongzhao/Time-Series-Data-Analysis/README.md

-# Practical Spectral Analysis with Python
+# Practical Time Series and Spectral Analysis with Python

 ## Preface